Have you heard of the Grey Man concept?

-I often read how people want to help other folks when SHTF, and it is really good, but in reality it works different.
+I often read how people want to help other folks when SHTF, and it is really good, but in reality, it works differently.

 I have seen how people robbed man, and his family, torching his house because he had lots of goods (he gave some of that stuff to some folks week before) and by that logic folks said that he knew that S. is going to hit the fan, and he was like guilty for them.
 People were angry that he prepared but did not tell them.

 This is what you can call “survivalist hate”.
 Think about it, sentences like “he could have warned us” or “he must have stolen this from somewhere, otherwise he would have not that much”.
 Do not expect normal logical thinking.
 It does not happen much in normal times and is less in survival scenarios for most common folks.